Whirlwind I: Legacy

 The Whirlwind used approximately 5,000 vacuum tubes.
 An effort was also started to convert the Whirlwind design to a transistorized form, led by Ken Olsen and known as the TX-0.
 TX-0 was very successful and plans were made to make an even larger version known as TX-1.
 However this project was far too ambitious and had to be scaled back to a smaller version known as TX-2.
 Even this version proved troublesome, and Olsen left in mid-project to start Digital Equipment Corporation (DEC).
 DEC's PDP-1 was essentially a collection of TX-0 and TX-2 concepts in a smaller package.

-After supporting SAGE, Whirlwind I was rented ($1/yr) from June 30, 1959, until 1974 by project member, Bill Wolf.
+After supporting SAGE, Whirlwind I was rented ($1/yr) from June 30, 1959, until 1974 by project member, William M. Wolf (1928-2015).
+The power to run the machine cost $2500 per month, and the Wolf Research and Development Corporation did work for the Air Force and Buckminster Fuller's World Game.
+Ultimately moving Whirlwind I cost $250,000 and the company made $100,000 on it.
+Wolf R&D Corporation was sold to EG&G in 1967 for $5.5 million.

 Ken Olsen and Robert Everett saved the machine, which became the basis for the Boston Computer Museum in 1979.
-It is now in the collection of the Computer History Museum in Mountain View, California.
+Although much of the machine was lost when decommissioned, many of its components are now in the collection of the Computer History Museum in Mountain View, California and the MIT Museum.

 As of February 2009, a core memory unit is displayed at the Charles River Museum of Industry & Innovation in Waltham, Massachusetts.
-One plane, on loan from the Computer History Museum, is on shown as part of the Historic Computer Science displays at the Gates Computer Science Building, Stanford.
+One plane of core memory, on loan from the Computer History Museum, is on shown as part of the Historic Computer Science displays at the Gates Computer Science Building, Stanford.

 The building which housed Whirlwind was until recently home to MIT's campus-wide IT department, Information Services & Technology and in 1997–1998, it was restored to its original exterior design.